-- 1) Paying taxes; - 2) Offsetting losses of previous years; - 3) Setting aside as legal reserve 10% of the remaining profit; - 4) Setting aside or reversing a special reserve in accordance with the laws and regulations; and - 5) Any remaining profit together with any undistributed retained earnings shall be used by the Company's board of directors as the basis for proposing a distribution plan, which should be resolved in the shareholders' meeting for the distribution of dividends and bonuses to shareholders.
+- 1) Paying taxes; - 2) Offsetting losses of previous years; - 3) Setting aside as legal reserve 10% of the remaining profit; - 4) Setting aside or reversing a special reserve in accordance with the laws and regulations; and - 5) Any remaining profit together with any undistributed retained earnings shall be used by the Company's Board of Directors as the basis for proposing a distribution plan, which should be resolved in the shareholders' meeting for the distribution of dividends and bonuses to shareholders.

-For the policies on the distribution of employees' compensation and remuneration of directors and supervisors after the amendment, refer to employees' compensation and remuneration of directors and supervisors in Note 25-g.
+For the policies on the distribution of compensation of employees and remuneration of directors and supervisors after the amendment, refer to compensation of employees and remuneration of directors and supervisors in Note 24-h.

 The Company's dividend policy shall be determined pursuant to the factors, such as the investment environment, capital requirement, domestic and overseas competition environment, current and future business development plan, as well as shareholders' interests.
-The distribution of shareholders dividend shall not be lower than 60% of remaining current year earnings.
+The distribution of shareholder dividends shall not be lower than 60% of the unappropriated earnings of the current year.
 However, the shareholders may resolve not to distribute dividends if the accumulated earnings were lower than 10% of the paid-in capital.
-The dividend can be distributed by cash, stock or both while at least 10% of total dividends shall be in cash.
+Dividends can be distributed in the form of cash or stock or a combination of both cash and stock, out of which at least 10% of the total dividends distributed shall be in cash.

-An appropriation of earnings to a legal reserve shall be made until the legal reserve equals the Company's paid-in capital.
+Appropriation of earnings to the legal reserve shall be made until the legal reserve equals the Company's paid-in capital.
 The legal reserve may be used to offset deficits.
-If the Company has no deficit and the legal reserve has exceeded 25% of the Company's paid-in capital, the excess may be transferred to capital or distributed in cash.
+If the Company has no deficit and the legal reserve has exceeded 25% of the Company' s paid-in capital, the excess may be transferred to capital or distributed in cash.

 Items referred to under Rule No. 1010012865 issued by the FSC and in the directive titled "Questions and Answers for Special Reserves Appropriated Following Adoption of IFRSs" should be appropriated to or reversed from a special reserve by the Company.
 On a public company's first-time adoption of the TIFRS, for any unrealized revaluation gains and cumulative translation adjustments (gains) recorded to shareholders' equity that the Company elects to transfer to retained earnings by application of the exemption under IFRS 1, the Company shall set aside an equal amount of special reserve.
-Following a company's adoption of the TIFRS for the preparation of its financial reports, when distributing distributable earnings, it shall set aside to special reserve, from the profit/loss of the current period and the undistributed earnings from the previous period, an amount equal to "other net deductions from shareholders' equity for the current fiscal year, provided that if the Company has already set aside special reserve based on the difference between the amount already set aside and other net deductions from shareholders' equity.
+Following a company's adoption of the TIFRS for the preparation of its financial reports, when distributing distributable earnings it shall set aside to the special reserve, from the profit/loss of the current period and the undistributed earnings from the previous period, an amount equal to "other net deductions from shareholders' equity for the current fiscal year, provided that if the Company has already set aside special reserve based on the difference between the amount already set aside and other net deductions from shareholders' equity.
 For any subsequent reversal of other net deductions from shareholders' equity.
 For any subsequent reversal of other net deductions from shareholders' equity, the amount reversed may be distributed.

-The appropriations of earnings for 2018 and 2017 that were approved in the shareholders' meetings on May 29, 2019 and May 29, 2018, respectively, were as follows:
+The appropriations of earnings for 2019 and 2018 that were approved in the shareholders' meetings on May 28, 2020 and May 29, 2019 were as follows: